-Celebrate Princess Eugenie's Anniversary by Reliving the Magic of the Best Royal Weddings of All Time - E!
+Relive the Magic of the Best Royal Weddings of All Time - E!
 Online

 Wedding planning is tough no matter how you slice it.
-(The "it" in this case being a four-tiered, fondant-covered confection.)
+(The "it" in this case being a four-tiered, fondant-covered confection, of course.)

 But we'd argue that Princess Eugenie had a particularly sizable challenge when putting together her 2018 vows.
 How does one go about impressing those in their well-to-do, seen-it-all circles when most of them had attended a pretty swanky affair at the exact same venue just five months earlier?